Homelessness in the United States by state: Begging and associated crimes

 There is much concern within Kansas regarding the legitimacy of begging and panhandling.
 For example, within Wichita alone, there are many reports of persons posing as homeless to make a quick income and fuel their addiction habits such as alcohol, drugs, and sex.
 This has been seen to increase recently with the development of boutiques and shops that are drawing growing numbers of customers and tourists to the area.
-Residents have further complained that many whom are homeless are frequently choosing to bypass available services in order to maintain their lifestyle.
+Residents have further complained that many who are homeless frequently choose to bypass available services in order to maintain their lifestyle.
 This increase in 'untruthful' begging has resulted in further chronic homelessness, as those who are most genuinely in need are being sidelined by 'quick-fix intruders'.

-The consequences of begging and panhandling across Kansas is not uniform, it differs from county to county, with some counties choosing to acknowledge it as a crime and others rejecting its presence.
+The consequences of begging and panhandling across Kansas are not uniform; they differ from county to county, with some counties choosing to acknowledge it as a crime and others rejecting its presence.
 Under Kansas' Wyandotte County code of ordinances, panhandling is deemed an unlawful act when it occurs in an aggressive manner.
 The consequences of panhandling present as an unclassified misdemeanour, which under Wyandotte County law signifies that unless the penalty is otherwise stated, it will receive the same penalty as a Class C misdemeanour i.e., punishable by up to one month in jail and a fine of up to $500.
 This is less severe in comparison to Wichita County whereby the act of begging is deemed as a crime of loitering and is penalized with a fine of up to $1,000, one year imprisonment, or both.